 His media projects consist of experimental film and video, as well as experimental ethnography and traditional documentary works.
 The Ordinary Video Series consists of 50 short haiku-like/minimalist observational documentaries that explore the intersections between digital media, nature, consumer culture, nothingness and socially constructed spaces.
 The HD videos were shot spontaneously on his consumer grade mobile Smartphone between 2013-2016.
 In the fall of 2012, he toured his first feature length documentary Walls of Sound — A Look Inside the House of Records at various art spaces, indie theaters, libraries and universities in Oregon, Washington, Illinois and New York.
 In 2009 he co-curated and toured the Tuff Stuff from the Buff film and video program around the Pacific Northwest by bicycle.

-His film and video works have screened at the Chicago Underground Film Festival, Seattle Underground Film Festival, Pittsburgh Independent Film Festival, Hallwalls Contemporary Art Center (Buffalo, NY), Squeaky Wheel: Buffalo Media Resources, Pacific Cinematheque (Vancouver, Canada), Sarah Lawerence College Experimental Film and Video Festival, Trans Tech 2001: The Toronto International Video Art Biennial, Euro Underground Film Festival (Maribor, Slovenia), Super 8 Film and Video Festival (Rutgers University), From Zine to Screen, Liberty Hall (Portland, Oregon), New Music and Video Art: Machinohana-San Gallery (Kanazawa, Japan) and many other venues.
+His film and video works have screened widely at the Mexican Center for Music and Sonic Arts (CMMAS), Chicago Underground Film Festival, Seattle Underground Film Festival, Pittsburgh Independent Film Festival, Hallwalls Contemporary Art Center (Buffalo, NY), Squeaky Wheel Film and Art Center, Pacific Cinematheque (Vancouver, Canada), Sarah Lawrence College Experimental Film and Video Festival, Trans Tech 2001: The Toronto International Video Art Biennial, Euro Underground Film Festival (Maribor, Slovenia), Super 8 Film and Video Festival (Rutgers University), From Zine to Screen, Liberty Hall (Portland, Oregon), New Music and Video Art: Machinohana-San Gallery (Kanazawa, Japan) and many others.

-For more information, consult David’s CV: 12-14-13FINALGRACONfinalcv copy
+For more information consult David’s CV: GRACONCV_1-24-18